Semiparametric Conditional Factor Models in Asset Pricing: Proofs of Theoretical Results

 Therefore, it suffices to show that $\|\mathcal{T}_1-\mathcal{L}_{NT}B^{\prime}B\mathcal{M}\|_{F}=O_{p}(\sqrt{J\xi_{J}}\log^{1/4}J/N^{1/4})$, $\|\mathcal{T}_2\|_{F} = O_{p}(J^{(1/2-\kappa)}+J^{3/2}/N + J/\sqrt{NT})$ and $\|\mathcal{T}_3\|_{F} = O_{p}(J^{(1/2-\kappa)}+J^{3/2}/N + J/\sqrt{NT})$.
 The first one holds, since

-where the equality follows from Assumptions \ref{Ass: LoadingsFactors}(i) and (ii) and Lemma \ref{Lem: TechC4}.
+where the equality follows from Assumptions \ref{Ass: LoadingsFactors}(i) and (ii), as well as Lemma \ref{Lem: TechC4}.
 The latter two follow by a similar argument.
 The second result also follows by a similar argument as in \eqref{Eqn: Lemma: TechC1: 2}.
 This completes the proof of the lemma.